stevenrobertson/sd-docs/report/gpu.md

 OpenCL computing model, which subsets both NVIDIA's and AMD's hardware.
-Then, we consider the implementations of the two manufacturers, covering at first common approaches not covered by the OpenCL spec, followed by a deeper look at a leading card from each manufacturer.
+Then, we consider the implementations of the two manufacturers, covering at first common approaches not covered by the OpenCL spec, followed by a deeper look at a leading card from each manufacturer [@Overbeck2009].

 ## OpenCL